developervick/hrms-lite/Readme.md

    - Set the Root Directory to frontend.

 3. Environment Variables (Optional but Recommended)
-   - If your frontend uses an API base URL variable (e.g., VITE_API_URL), add it here:
+   - frontend uses an API base URL variable (e.g., VITE_API_URL), we can leave it blank for now:
    - Key: VITE_API_URL
    - Value: https://your-railway-backend-url.up.railway.app